attrace/eth-contracts/readme.md

 Due to change in address structure (ed25519 => ethereum secp256k1), transfering the tokens will happen through a bridge.
 The bridge collects the relationship between classic network and ethereum addresses.
-The transfers are done by the deployers until snapshot state of migration point is reached.

 ## Etherscan verification